Jounce-lang/RavensOne/archive/MISSION.md

 - More ambitious
 - Complete picture

 What do you think?
-Let's make RavensOne the language that enables **Claude + Human = Production Apps in Minutes!** 🔥🚀
+Let's make JounceOne the language that enables **Claude + Human = Production Apps in Minutes!** 🔥🚀